kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/Momentum.md

 <hr>

 In this example we will need to use the momentum equations in both the $x$ and $y$ directions.
-Before we get started let's get the calculation of the volume flow rate, $Q$, out of the way:
+Before we get started let's find the volume flow rate:

 $$
 Q=vA=25~\frac{\ft}{\s}\times \frac{\pi}{4}\left(\frac{1.75~\inch}{12~\inch/\ft}\right)^2=0.418~\ft^3/\s